 Back to basics – a recap of process historians and time-series

-Process historians are a specialised type of non-relational SQL database that store, process and analyse time-stamped industrial data.
+Process historians are a specialised type of non-relational Structure Query Language (SQL) database that stores, processes and analyses time-stamped industrial data.
 Their capability to map data points over time makes them critical in analysis and decision-making for a range of industries and disciplines from utilities, energy, manufacturing and process engineering.

 Is a time-series database the same as a process historian?

 Sort of.
 A process historian is essentially a type of ‘time-series database’ that’s heavily tailored for the process control industry.
 Time-series databases are used in other industries such as finance (stock prices over time) or IT (server use over time).
 This space has been revolutionised by tech giants like Google, Facebook and Amazon.
 They’ve developed their own powerful NoSQL databases to analyse millions of data points for millions of internet users in real-time.